JuliaActors/Actors.jl/docs/src/behaviors.md

 receive(me)
 ```

+You can give functors further acquaintance parameters (as for the players in the table-tennis example).
 Of course you can give objects containing acquaintances as parameters to a function and create a partial application with `Bhv` on them and much more.
 Be my guest!

 ## Agha's Stack example